watusi/jquery-mobile-iscrollview/README.md

 Performance Logging
 -------------------
-This widget performs some minimal logging of performance data when the `debug` option is set to `true`.
+This widget can log events and performance data to the Javascript console when the `debug` option is set to `true`.
+A number of additional options control what is logged.
+Setting `debug` false will disable all logging.

+These log entries are useful both to monitor performance and to understand the sequence of events that occur as the widget is used.

-The log shows the time, file name, function name, elapsed mSec that the function ran, and the time at start of function.
+There is a log entry at the start and end of each traced function, event, or callback.
+Each entry shows the time, file name, function, event, or callback name, and (at end) elapsed mSec that the operation took.

 For some functions, a second set of elapsed mSec and start time are logged (in parenthesis).
-This is for functions that were queued using a SetTimeout.
+This is for functions that were queued using a SetTimeout or that were initially triggered by some event.
 So, you can see how long the function took to run, as well as the elapsed time from when the function was queued.

-Note that the latter may be greater than the timout that was specified (which might be 0).
+The `debug` option must be `true` in order for any of the trace options to be enabled.

+Performance logging can generate a large amount of data.
+You can use trace options to narrow the logging to items of interest.

-### refresh
+### traceRefresh

+If this option option is `true`, calls to the widget's `refresh()` function are traced.

 In the case of `refresh()` there is an initial log entry when the `refresh()` is queued, which will also indicate the timeout value that was used.
 A second, separate, log entry shows the elapsed